Migrating Plugins

 import('./components/').then(m =>

-// The compatWrapper utility allows you to use the existing
+// The compatWrapper utility allows you to keep using @backstage/core-plugin-api in the

 compatWrapper(<m.FooPage />),